 - 1963-11-21 US President John F. Kennedy flies to Texas (assassinated the next day)

-- 1963-11-22 American President John F. Kennedy assassinated by Lee Harvey Oswald in Dallas, Texas
+- 1963-11-22 US President John F. Kennedy assassinated by Lee Harvey Oswald while riding in an open-topped motorcade in Dallas, Texas

 - 1963-11-23 LBJ proclaims Nov 25 a day of national mourning (for JFK)

 - 1963-11-25 JFK laid to rest at Arlington National Cemetery

 - 1963-12-22 Official 30-day mourning period for President John F. Kennedy ends

 - 1964-03-25 Britain sets memorial for the late President John F. Kennedy

 - 1964-09-27 Findings of the Warren Commission into the assassination of President John F. Kennedy released, finds Lee Harvey Oswald acted alone

 - 1967-03-14 JFK's body moved from temporary grave to a permanent memorial

 - 1977-06-12 Groundbreaking ceremony for John F. Kennedy Presidential Library and Museum